mw44118/pitz/pitz/docs/data-model.rst

 I wanted the same functionality in pitz, so I came up with pointers.
 First I made sure that every entity has a unique name.
-The __init__ method of Entity makes a call to uuid.uuid4 and that is supposed to return a globally unique value, and I store that in self.name.
+The __init__ method of Entity uses uuid from the standard library to make sure that every entity has an attribute 'uuid' with a unique value.

-Next I added a class-level dictionary called pointers to the Entity class, and I wrote these two instance methods:
+Next I wrote these two instance methods:

 * replace_pointers_with_objects
 * replace_objects_with_pointers